f5devcentral/f5-xc-terraform-examples/workflow-guides/api-security/f5-xc-apisec-llm-dos/xc-console-demo-guide.rst

 Deployment Steps
 *****************

-1. Create credential for AWS by following the steps mentioned in the `devcentral article <https://community.f5.com/t5/technical-articles/creating-a-credential-in-f5-distributed-cloud-to-use-with-aws/ta-p/298111>`_
+1. Create credential for AWS by following the steps mentioned in the `Creating a Credential in F5 Distributed Cloud to use with AWS <https://community.f5.com/t5/technical-articles/creating-a-credential-in-f5-distributed-cloud-to-use-with-aws/ta-p/298111>`_ DevCentral article

 2. In 'Distributed Apps' service, go to 'Manage' -> 'Manage K8s' and create a 'K8s Cluster Role':